twolfson/ecma-variable-scope/README.md

 // TODO: Test `nearestScope`, `declared`, and anything else (e.g. `scope.parent, children`)
   // Although, this locks in our API when all we wanted was `scope` on the identifiers

+// TODO: Verify call expressions are not captured by identifier
+// TODO: Verify labels are not captured by identifier

 Scope detection is hard, especially when `with` exists.
 This utility extracts all relevant info for making decisions.
 This project was built as part of [`esformatter-phonetic`][], a [`esformatter`][] plugin that makes obfuscated variable names more comprehensible.

 [`esformatter-phonetic`]: https://github.com/twolfson/esformatter-phonetic